zimejin07/igaming-leaderboard/README.md

 # 🎮 iGaming Leaderboard App

-A full-stack application for managing and displaying a real-time leaderboard.
-Built using Next.js (App Router), PostgreSQL, Prisma, Docker, and hardened with security, validation, and testing best practices.
+A full-stack application for managing and displaying a real-time leaderboard, built using Next.js with App Router, PostgreSQL, Prisma, Docker, and hardened with security, validation, and testing best practices.

 ---